su2lin/su2lin.github.io/content/authors/admin/_index.md

     label: Download my resume
 ---

-Dr Lin Su is a Leverhulme Early Career Fellow at the University of Cambridge and has been a member of the Reisner Lab in the Department of Chemistry since 2021.
-He obtained his PhD in biomedical engineering from Southeast University in 2021, where he focused on engineering electron transfer at the interfaces of microorganisms and materials.
-During his studies, he also visited Prof. Caroline Ajo-Franklin’s group to study synthetic biology in 2016-2020.
+Dr. Lin Su is a Lecturer in Engineering Biology at the School of Biological and Behavioural Sciences, Queen Mary University of London.
+Prior to this role, he served as a Leverhulme Early Career Fellow at the University of Cambridge, where he was a member of the Reisner Lab in the Department of Chemistry (2021–2025).
+During this time, he spearheaded research on bio-hybrid systems for sustainable solar energy conversion.
+Dr. Su earned his PhD in Biomedical Engineering from Southeast University in 2021, where he pioneered innovative approaches to optimize electron transfer between microorganisms and synthetic materials.
+As part of his doctoral training, he also conducted collaborative research in synthetic biology with Prof. Caroline Ajo-Franklin’s group (2016–2020).

-Dr Su’s research is primarily focused on engineering electron transfer at the interfaces of microorganisms and materials.
-He is particularly interested in building biohybrid systems capable of semi-artificial photosynthesis, as well as designing bioelectronic sensors for information exchange.
-His work has garnered attention for its potential to drive innovation in the field and contribute to the development of sustainable and environmentally friendly technologies.
+Dr. Su’s research bridges biology and materials science to address pressing environmental and energy challenges.
+His group specializes in engineering microbial-material interfaces, with two key focuses: developing biohybrid platforms for semi-artificial photosynthesis to harness solar energy, and creating bioelectronic sensors that enable seamless communication between biological and electronic systems.
+This work has gained recognition for its potential to advance sustainable technologies, offering novel solutions for clean energy production and next-generation biocompatible devices.